sudosree/system-design-study/Study for Coding Interview.md

 			- first check if the subtrees are balanced or not, if they are balanced then check their height to see if the current node is balanced or not
 		- TC = O(n) -> computing the height in constant time for all the nodes
 		- SC = O(n) -> in worst case the recursion call stack may contain all the nodes if the tree is skewed.
+- Binary Tree Maximum Path Sum
+	- If the max path sum passes through the root node there are four possibilities -
+	- Path starts at the root node and passes down through the left child
+	- Path starts at the root node and passes down through the right child
+	- Path involves both the left and right child
+	- Path doesn't involve any of the child, only the root node
+	- bottom up approach - first process the child subtrees then process the node
+	- First find the path sum gained by the subtree
+	- pathSumGain = max(leftGain, rightGain) + root.val
+	- Second keep track of the max path sum
+	- maxPathSum = max(maxPathSum, leftGain + rightGain + root.val)
+- Largest BST Subtree
+	- Brute Force Approach
+		- For every node in the tree check if the tree rooted at the current node is a valid BST or not.
+If it is a valid BST then count the no. of nodes in the tree and update the maxNodes.
+Else if it is not a BST then check it's left subtree and right subtree.
+		- TC = O(n^2), SC = O(n)
+	- Bottom up Approach - Postorder
 - Linked List Cycle (Slow and Fast pointer)
 	- Idea - Floyd's cycle finding algorithm
 - Implement Queue using Stacks